The success of our club is dependent on the generous support of our sponsors. Thank you!

 When do you practice?

-We practice twice weekly: Tuesdays at 6:40pm and Thursdays at 5:00pm.
-We also offer dryland training on Mondays for skaters who are ready to take their skill to the next level.
+We practice twice weekly: Tuesdays at 6:40pm and Sundays at 6:30pm.
+We also offer dryland training weekly for skaters who are ready to take their skill to the next level.

 I can only make one night per week.
 Can I join as a part-time member?